Don't Say You Love Me (M2M song): Release and appearances

 "Don't Say You Love Me" appeared in "The List", an episode in the TV series Felicity that aired in the US on 3 October 1999 and reached an audience of 5 million people, helping to generate interest in the song.
 On 10 October it appeared in the Jack & Jill episode "Moving On".
 The song was recently being played on Radio Disney before it made its commercial US debut on 26 October 1999 as a CD and Compact Cassette.
 In Canada, it was released on the same day.
 Prior to this, the track was officially serviced to US adult contemporary radio on 11 October 1999 and to mainstream pop and rhythmic radio the following day.
 Within a month, more than 100 US top-40 radio stations were playing the song; by 10 November it was the sixth-most requested song on New York radio stations.
-The song appeared during the closing credits of the film Pokémon: The First Movie and on the film's soundtrack; both the film and soundtrack were released in the US on 10 November 1999.
+The song appeared during the closing credits of the film Pokémon: The First Movie – Mewtwo Strikes Back and on the film's soundtrack; both the film and soundtrack were released in the US on 10 November 1999.
 "Don't Say You Love Me" was the debut single from the album.
 The single first entered the charts in the US on 20 November, by which time more than 400,000 units had already been shipped to record stores.

 Despite the success in the US, in November 1999 it was reported that the single would not be released in the duo's home country of Norway until the following year, as Warner Music Norway wanted to wait until both the Pokémon film and soundtrack were released in Europe to capitalise on the exposure.
 The single was released in Norway on radio on 24 November, and by 11 January it was on sale in Norway and 25 other countries in Europe, the Americas, Asia and Oceania.
 It was expected to be released in the remaining European countries by the end of the month, though European countries where the single had not yet been released were already playing the song on the radio.
 The song was popular in Southeast Asia, receiving heavy airplay in Korea, Indonesia, the Philippines, Thailand and Singapore, and also in South America; in late May 2000 in Mexico it was the best selling foreign song and the second best selling song overall.
 On 12 January it was featured in the episode of Beverly Hills, 90210, "Tainted Love".
 The song was released in Japan on 25 January, in Spain on 22 February, and in the UK on 20 March on East West Records.
 It appeared on Shades of Purple, which was released in Europe in mid-February and the US on 7 March, and in 2003 it appeared on the album The Day You Went Away: The Best of M2M.